Chart Color Schemes

 Infrastructure

-Camden Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Camden Park has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects expected to impact this region.
-Notable projects are Spring Farm Riverside, Spring Farm Parkway Stage 2, Evergreen Spring Farm, and Menangle Park Master Planned Community, with the following list detailing those most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified three projects likely to impact the region: Spring Farm Riverside, Spring Farm Parkway Stage 2, Evergreen Spring Farm, and Menangle Park Master Planned Community.
+The following details these key projects.

 Professional plan users can use the search below to filter and access additional projects.